Skip to main content

 Park History

 Ślęża Landscape Park was established in 1988 as part of Poland's programme to protect landscapes of outstanding natural and cultural value.
-The decision to create the park reflected growing recognition that the area's distinctive landscape, including pre-Christian cult site with mysterious ancient stone sculptures, faced increasing pressures from development, agricultural intensification, and changing land management practices.
-Prior to the park's establishment, several nature reserves within its boundaries had been designated to protect the most ecologically valuable sites.
-The landscape park designation provided a broader management framework, coordinating conservation across a larger area and establishing guidelines for development, forestry, and agricultural practices that would maintain ecological integrity.
-Since designation, the park administration has developed educational trails, published interpretive materials, and worked with local communities to promote nature-based tourism.
-Management priorities continue to evolve in response to new challenges including climate change, rural demographic shifts, and increasing recreational pressure from nearby urban centres.
+[1] The decision to create the park reflected the twin imperatives of protecting the mountain's distinctive ecology — including rare granite-dependent plant communities — and preserving its extraordinary prehistoric cultural heritage represented by ancient stone sculptures and cult structures.
+Prior to the park's establishment, the summit area was designated as the Góra Ślęża nature reserve, one of five nature reserves now contained within the park boundaries.
+The landscape park designation provided a broader management framework for the mountain and its forested surroundings, coordinating conservation across a larger area.
+Since designation, the park administration has developed educational trails and worked with local communities to promote nature-based tourism centred on the mountain's natural and archaeological significance.

 Major Trails And Attractions